-Owen Barder is Senior Fellow & Director for Europe at the Center for Global Development.
+Owen Barder is Vice President, Director of CGD Europe and Senior Fellow at the Center for Global Development.
 He is also a Visiting Professor in Practice at the LSE and a Specialist Adviser to the UK House of Commons International Development Committee.
 His professional interests are the political economy of development policies and aid, transparency and accountability, innovative finance, public financial management, information, knowledge, technology, new media, Africa, health economics.

 From 2007-2011 Owen was based in Addis Ababa, Ethiopia.
 In this time he was the Director of aidinfo – a programme of Development Initiatives which aims to make information about aid more easily accessible.
 He was also a Visiting Fellow at the Center for Global Development.

 Before that, Owen was a British civil servant in a career spanning more than 20 years.
 He worked worked at the UK Department for International Development, as Director of International Finance and Development Effectiveness, Director of Communications, Information and Knowledge, and as Head of Africa Policy Department.

 Before working on international development, Owen was the Prime Minister’s Economic Affairs Private Secretary, in 10 Downing Street.
 In this role, he coordinated Government policy and delivery on microeconomic policy, including trade and industry, the knowledge economy, environment, transport, regional policy, education, employment, science, and modernizing government.
 From 1988 to 1997, Owen was an official at H M Treasury.
 His roles included being Private Secretary to two successive Chancellors of the Exchequer, coordinating the public spending system, forecasting the world economy, forecasting and analysis of domestic labour markets, and medium term macroeconomic policy analysis.